 Dandelion root tea

 Did you plant dandelions in your herb garden this year?
 Neither did I. But I still have them growing on the pathways, and in the wild areas – anywhere the chickweed didn’t take over first.
 In the spring I harvest the young dandelion greens and unopened flowers to make dandelion tea, to add to green salads, and to stir into steamed spinach greens for just a hint of bitterness.
-Bitters are good for the digestion, I learned in my Intermediate Herbal Course at the Herbal Academy of New England.
+Bitters are good for digestion, I learned in my Intermediate Herbal Course at the Herbal Academy of New England.
 (I love that course!
 Thanks for asking.
 I’ve learned more than I ever thought I would.
 More about that in another post.)
 Dandelions, all bitters really, support the liver and the gall bladder and encourage proper digestive action.
 Dandelion roots also stimulate detoxification and support both the liver and the kidneys to optimize their work.
 It’s a powerhouse of health that you might be overlooking.

 The best time to harvest dandelion root tea

 While you harvest the young greens and unopened flowers in spring, the roots should be harvested in the fall, after frost, before the winter’s rest.
 There is some discussion on whether early spring roots or late fall dandelion roots are best medicinally.
 There is a difference.
 Dandelion roots harvested in fall are slightly sweeter and less bitter than dandelion roots harvested in the spring.
 Both are helpful to your liver and bile production though.
-The fall dandelion roots have a higher concentration of the prebiotic inulin,that encourages the good microbes in your gut to bloom.
-Having more beneficial microbes in your gut like lactobacillus, improves your immune function, helps you think more clearly, protects you from bad microbes like staph, and strep, and even helps you maintain a healthy weight.
+The fall dandelion roots have a higher concentration of prebiotic inulin, which encourages the good microbes in your gut to bloom.
+Having more beneficial microbes in your gut like lactobacillus improves your immune function, helps you think more clearly, protects you from bad microbes like staph, and strep, and even helps you maintain a healthy weight.

-I like to harvest dandelion root tea in the fall because it’s easier to pull the root out, when the soil is light, after the vegetable harvest is finished.
+I like to harvest dandelion root tea in the fall because it’s easier to pull the root out when the soil is light after the vegetable harvest is finished.
 After the winter snow and the early spring thaw, the roots are more committed to their place in the soil and tend to break off, when I pull.
 So know that you can harvest dandelion roots in either fall or in the early spring before the heavy rosette of leaves form, but fall is best.

 While you could conceivably harvest them in the middle of summer, if you wanted to, the dandelion roots would not be as medicinally potent, because the dandelion is putting its energy into growing leaves, flowers, and seeds.
 That energy is drawn from the root.
 Once the fluffy dandelion clocks (the seeds) are blown away by the wind, the dandelion draws in the sun’s energy through the leaves (photosynthesis) and replenishes the energy in the root, settling in for a long winter of dormancy.
-So if you have the patience, wait until after the first few frosts before you head out to the garden with your garden fork.
+So if you have the patience, wait until after the first few touches of frost before you head out to the garden with your garden fork.